marlenepereira/delivery-admission-controller/test-infra/config/README.md

 ```shell
 make setup-prow
 ```
 The prow components are deployed in the `prow` namespace.
-Once pods are running, i.e. deck, you can access the Deck dashboard from `localhost`.
+Once pods are running, i.e. deck, you can access the Deck dashboard from [localhost](http://localhost/).
 You can look at the access logs by checking the nginx pods logs in the `ingress-nginx` namespace.

 ### Connecting GitHub webhook with Prow running in KinD